 As young children begin to develop their mathematical communication skills, they try to use clear and precise language in their discussions with others and when they explain their own reasoning.
 In grade one, students use precise communication, calculation, and measurement skills.
-Students are able to describe their solutions strategies to mathematical tasks using grade-level appropriate vocabulary, precise explanations, and mathematical reasoning.
+Students are able to describe their solution strategies to mathematical tasks using grade-level appropriate vocabulary, precise explanations, and mathematical reasoning.
 When students measure objects iteratively (repetitively), they check to make sure there are no gaps or overlaps.
 Students regularly check their work to ensure the accuracy and reasonableness of solutions.

 First graders begin to discern a pattern or structure.
 For instance, if students recognize 12 + 3 = 15, then they also know 3 + 12 = 15.
 (Commutative property of addition.)
 To add 4 + 6 + 4, the first two numbers can be added to make a ten, so 4 + 6 + 4 = 10 + 4 = 14.
-While solving addition problems, students begin to recognize the commutative property, for example 7 + 4 = 11, and 4 + 7 = 11.
-While decomposing two-digit numbers, students realize that any two-digit number can be broken up into tens and ones, e.g. 35 = 30 + 5, 76 = 70 + 6.
-Grade one students make use of structure when they work with subtraction as a missing addend problem, such as $13 - 7 = \Box$ can be written as $7 + \Box = 13$ and can be thought of as how much more do I need to add to 7 to get to 13?
+While solving addition problems, students begin to recognize the commutative property; for example, 7 + 4 = 11, and 4 + 7 = 11.
+While decomposing two-digit numbers, students realize that any two-digit number can be broken up into tens and ones, e.g., 35 = 30 + 5, 76 = 70 + 6.
+Grade one students make use of structure when they work with subtraction as a missing addend problem; for example, 13 - 7 = can be written as 7 + = 13, and can be thought of as "How much more do I need to add to 7 to get to 13?"

 First grade students begin to look for regularity in problem structures when solving mathematical tasks.
 For example, students add three one-digit numbers by using strategies such as "make a ten" or doubles.
 Students recognize when and how to use strategies to solve similar problems.
-For example, when evaluating 8 + 7 + 2, a student may say, "I know that 8 and 2 equals 10, then I add 7 to get to 17.
-It helps if I can make a 10 out of two numbers when I start."
+For example, when evaluating 8 + 7 + 2, a student may say, "I know that eight and two equals ten, then I add seven to get to 17.
+It helps if I can make a ten out of two numbers when I start."
 Students use repeated reasoning while solving a task with multiple correct answers.
-For example, solve the problem, "There are 12 crayons in the box.
+For example, students might solve the problem "There are 12 crayons in the box.
 Some are red and some are blue.
 How many of each could there be?"
-Students use repeated reasoning to find pairs of numbers that add up to 12 (e.g., the 12 crayons could include 6 of each color (6 + 6 = 12), 7 of one color and 5 of another (7 + 5 = 12), etc.)
+Students use repeated reasoning to find pairs of numbers that add up to 12 (e.g., the 12 crayons could include six of each color (6 + 6 = 12), or seven of one color and five of another (7 + 5 = 12)).